The INKEY List Hemp Oil Moisturizer Review

 Review

-Results you may expect from using The INKEY List Hemp Oil Moisturizer:
+Does The INKEY List Hemp Oil Moisturizer Work?

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%) and Betaine (est. ≈2.5%), and a moderate occlusivity of 4.5 out of 10, entirely due to the high content of Cannabis Sativa Seed Oil (est. ≈6.0%) and Cocos Nucifera (Coconut) Oil (est. ≈3.0%).